 - The report covers a detailed analysis of signs and symptoms, causes, risk factors, pathophysiology, diagnosis, treatment options, and classification/types of anal fistula based on several factors.

-- The anal fistula epidemiology forecast report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India).
+- The Anal Fistula Epidemiology Forecast Report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India).

-- The report helps to identify the patient population, the unmet needs of anal fistula are highlighted along with an assessment of the disease's risk and burden.
+- The report helps to identify the patient population, and the unmet needs of anal fistula are highlighted along with an assessment of the disease's risk and burden.

 Table of Contents